dorianps/TLEprediction/README.md

 ## PART 2: classify the patient
-The R script is fully automated and requires only the three asymmetry values obtained in Matlab.
+The R script is fully automated and requires only the three values obtained in Matlab.

 **QUICK USAGE:**
 (Windows):